telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelItemBinding.md

 ###  ExpandedImageUrlField `Boolean`

 Specifies the field, containing the ExpandedImageUrl property
             	value of the RadPanelItem that will be created during the data binding.

-###  ExpandedCssClass `Boolean`

-Specifies the exact value of the ExpandedCssClass property of the
-            	RadPanelItem that will be created during the data binding.

-###  ExpandedCssClassField `Boolean`

-Specifies the field, containing the ExpandedCssClass property
-            	value of the RadPanelItem that will be created during the data binding.